The Last Days: The Ascension of Christ (In Like Manner)

 • Joh 14:19 KJV Yet a little while, and the world seeth me no more; but ye see me: because I live, ye shall live also.

-A major premise of Dispensationalism is the insistence that Jesus will return in the same physical body with which He ascended.
-Obviously this is to accommodate the theory that He will literally sit on a throne in Jerusalem; even although He said ‘...Yet a little while, and the world seeth me no more...’
+A major premise of Dispensationalism is that Jesus will return in the same body and physical appearance in which He ascended.
+Obviously, to accommodate the theory that He will literally sit on a throne in Jerusalem; even although He said ‘Yet a little while, and the world seeth me no more’.

 • Rev 1:13-16 KJV And in the midst of the seven candlesticks one like unto the Son of man, clothed with a garment down to the foot, and girt about the paps with a golden girdle.
 14 His head and his hairs were white like wool, as white as snow; and his eyes were as a flame of fire; 15 And his feet like unto fine brass, as if they burned in a furnace; and his voice as the sound of many waters.
 16 And he had in his right hand seven stars: and out of his mouth went a sharp twoedged sword: and his countenance was as the sun shineth in his strength.

-Jesus appeared to John in His post Ascension form, and what John described was resplendently different to the Jesus he had known.
+Jesus appeared to John on Patmos in His post-ascension form, and what he described was resplendently different to the Jesus he had known.

-Although He is the same Jesus there can be no doubt that His appearance now emphasises His Glorification and Deity.
+Although He is the same Jesus there can be no doubt His appearance now emphasises His glorification and deity.

 Daniel's Prophecy